-We believe passionately in the positive benefits for all pupils in being outdoors.
+We believe in the positive benefits for all pupils in being outdoors.
 This permeates every aspect of school life at Copthill.
-Through EY Forest School, outdoor curriculum activities, sports, adventurous activities, camping, voluntary clubs.
-It is about health, exercise, inspiration and engagement, lead by experienced and enthusiastic staff
+Lead by experienced and enthusiastic staff from the EarlyYears Forest School, we educated our pupis in outdoor curriculum activities, sports, adventurous activities, camping and voluntary clubs.
+The emphasis is all about health, exercise, inspiration and engagement,

 We aim to raise self esteem by challenging pupils to achieve success through a wide variety of outdoor opportunities.
-This is undertaken through regular outdoor learning sessions linked to the curriculum, as well as overnight camps in Years 4, 5, 6, residential trips and a wide variety of outdoor activities.
-Through their achievements in the classroom, Upper School pupils can even earn an opportunity to cook their own lunch each week in the Forest!
+This is undertaken through regular outdoor learning sessions linked to the curriculum, as well as overnight camps in Years 4, 5, 6, residential trips and many outdoor activities.
+Through their achievements in the classroom, Upper School pupils can even earn an opportunity to cook their own lunch each week in the forest!

-Copthill School is committed to providing pupils with a strong empathy and appreciation of their environment.
-Staff have developed many successful environmental initiatives including: A Conservation Club, an Environment Club and a number of very popular Gardening Clubs used by pupils from the Nursery to Year 6.
+We are committed to providing pupils with a strong empathy and appreciation of their environment.
+Our staff have developed many successful environmental initiatives including clubs for conservation, the environment and a number of very popular gardening clubs used by pupils from the Nursery to Year 6.

-The school has its own farm on site with a growing variety of permanent and visiting animals.
-The aim is to provide opportunities for all age groups to learn about the animals, how to care for them and just enjoy their company!
-Food grown by the children in the allotment is also used in the kitchen to develop their understanding of food and farming.
+The school has its own farm on site, with an ever increasing variety of permanent and visiting animals.
+We aim to provide opportunities for all age groups to learn about the animals, how to care for them and just to enjoy their company.
+Food grown by the children in the allotment is also used in the kitchen to help develop their understanding of food and farming.